SushovitNanda/Multi-Agent-Reinforcement-Learning-Assignment-1/README.md

-# Multi-Agent-Reinforcement-Learning-Assignment-1
+# ECS - 427 / Multi-Agent-Reinforcement-Learning
-This repository is made to submit the assignment-1 from the course ECS-427 - Multi-Agent Reinforcement Learning.
+This repository is made to submit the assignments from the course ECS-427 - Multi-Agent Reinforcement Learning.
-The following repository contains the assignment question paper, the code and a pdf file having the answers of the assignment.
+The following repository contains folders of each respective assignment assigned during the tenure of this course.
-The ipynb file also contains passages regarding my findings based on the output generated.
+Each folder contains a README file and various others which are relevant for the individual assignments.